It was a love of linen and an attention to detail that first fired Bernie de Le Cuona’s desire to create beautiful fabrics.

 To service the every growing demand for’ de Le Cuona style’ Bernie has added an eclectic mix of rich textured materials that accomplish a look of soft glamour and understated elegance; these are known as the ‘Eclectic Collection’.
 When schemed with the subtly textured simplicity of the linens or the grandeur of the paisleys, the Eclectics round-off the collection which offers discerning customers all the elements for a beautiful and comfortable home.

-To learn more about the brand, please click below to see a short film on Bernie and the company produced for Veranda Magazine’s Art of Design Awards.
+To learn more about the brand, please click on the left to see a short film on Bernie and the company produced for Veranda Magazine’s Art of Design Awards.